 Instructors: Lynda Britt & Iris Melvin

-In this class we will learn how to make the Card Trick Quilt Block, the second block of our 2019 Scrappy Quilt.
+In this class we will learn how to make the Disappearing Pinwheel Quilt Block, the fifth block of our 2019 Scrappy Quilt.
 You don’t have to start with the first block, just sign up and start learning new blocks!
 The class fee is $25 (payable at the class) which covers all materials for the class.
-Let’s have some fun!
-Bring your sewing machine and cutter.
-You do need to register in advance which you can do in person at Lady Bird Quilts & Fabric on Saturday, by giving us a call at 850-329-8276 or sending us a message (click on contact above).
+Bring your sewing machine and let’s have some fun!
+You do need to register in advance which you can do in person at Lady Bird Quilts & Fabric on Saturday, by giving us a call at 850-329-8276 or sending us a message.
 Fabric will be for sale after the class.

 If you’ve never been to our friendly Quilt & Fabric shop before, we are located at 2029 Bristol Highway, Quincy, FL.
 From I-10 take the Greensboro exit (174) and go south 3 miles on State Rd 12 to the center of Greensboro where you will turn left at the traffic light continuing south on State Road 12 for 2 miles.
 We are located on the left.
 Look for a fence with a row of American Flags on your left (if you are going south).
 We are the first driveway on the left past the flags.
 Just look for the building with the “Fabric & Quilts” sign.
 See you there! 🙂